Skip to main content

 Learners will explore the contemporary language of inclusion, gain a greater understanding of individual privilege and the impact it has on their roles, as well take part in constructive conversations on what anti-racism means for AIUK.

-Lead Activists will have been invited to access our internal learning platform where you can access this.
-If you are a Lead Activist who does not have an invite to the above three courses and believe you should, please contact activism@amnesty.org.uk
+Lead Activists will have been invited to register to our internal learning platform where you can access this.
+If you are a Lead Activist, did not receive an invite to the 3 essential courses above and believe you should have, please contact activism@amnesty.org.uk